This homemade vegan sweet potato flatbread recipe can be baked or fried with 4 ingredients, including your favorite whole wheat or gluten-free flour.

 - ½ teaspoon salt

-- Cook the sweet potatoes.
-Peel and cube the sweet potatoes.
+- Peel and cube the sweet potatoes.
 Use a basket steamer for cooking the sweet potatoes.
 Likewise, boil them in plenty of water.
 Alternatively, you can bake them.
 The potatoes should be very tender when pierced with a fork.

-- Mash the potatoes.
-Add the cooked sweet potatoes to a medium bowl.
+- Add the cooked sweet potatoes to a medium bowl.
 Use a potato masher or electric beater to mash the sweet potatoes.

 - The cook time is based on 15 minutes for steaming the sweet potatoes.
 You may need more time depending on how you cook them.